Reading-eScience-Centre/coverage-jsapi/Range.md

 ### .actualMin

-If defined, any number in `.values` is equal or greater than `.validMin`.
+If defined, any number in `.values` is equal or greater than `.actualMin`.

 ### .actualMax

-If defined, any number in `.values` is equal or lower than `.validMax`.
+If defined, any number in `.values` is equal or lower than `.actualMax`.

 If `.values` has only missing values or `.dataType` is `"string"`, then `.actualMin` and `.actualMax` are not defined, otherwise both exist.